holtgrewe/tracdox/trac-sphinx/source/Tutorial/Modifiers.rst

 ModView
 ^^^^^^^

-Another specialization of the :dox:`ModifiedString` is the :dox:`ModView` modifier.
+Another specialization of the :dox:`ModifiedString` is the :dox:`ModViewModifiedString` modifier.
 Assume we need all characters of ``myString`` to be in upper case without copying ``myString``.
 In SeqAn you first create a functor (a STL unary function) which converts a character to its upper-case character.